Ultraviolet germicidal irradiation: Inactivation of microorganisms

 UVC LED emitting 265 nm compared to E. coli germicidal effectiveness curve.

 Microbes are more susceptible to certain wavelengths of UV light, a function called the germicidal effectiveness curve.
 The curve for E. coli is given in the figure, with the most effective UV light having a wavelength of 265 nm.
 This applies to most bacteria and does not change significantly for other microbes.
 Dosages for a 90% kill rate of most bacteria and viruses range between 2,000 and 8,000 μJ/cm^{2}.
 Larger parasites such as Cryptosporidium require a lower dose for inactivation.
 As a result, US EPA has accepted UV disinfection as a method for drinking water plants to obtain Cryptosporidium, Giardia or virus inactivation credits.
 For example, for a 90% reduction of Cryptosporidium, a minimum dose of 2,500 μW·s/cm^{2} is required based on EPA's 2006 guidance manual.

+Consumer litigation has challenged the practical efficacy of some UV-C features in household air purifiers.
+In the 2023 class-action lawsuit Felice v.
+Guardian Technologies LLC, plaintiffs alleged that the UV-C bulbs in GermGuardian devices provided no material antimicrobial benefit as airborne pathogens passed through the unit.
+A federal judge dismissed the complaint in 2024, but allowed for it to be amended.

 "Sterilization" is often misquoted as being achievable.
 While it is theoretically possible in a controlled environment, it is very difficult to prove and the term "disinfection" is generally used by companies offering this service as to avoid legal reprimand.
 Specialist companies will often advertise a certain log reduction, e.g., 6-log reduction or 99.9999% effective, instead of sterilization.
 This takes into consideration a phenomenon known as light and dark repair (photoreactivation and base excision repair, respectively), in which a cell can repair DNA that has been damaged by UV light.